Mirzipan/Mirzipan.Bibliotheca/README.md

 * **CompositeId** - an identifier backed by `OctoByte` with a primary and a secondary `QuadByte`

 ## Unity Utilities

+### Colors

+Collection of 141 pre-defined commonly used colors with a variant for `Color` and `Color32`.

+For more info, see [Microsoft Documentation](https://learn.microsoft.com/en-us/dotnet/api/system.windows.media.colors?view=windowsdesktop-7.0)

 ### InputUtils